Going Deeper into Recognizing Actions in Dark Environments: A Comprehensive Benchmark Study: Related Works

 In the era of deep learning, early state-of-the-art AR methods are fully supervised methods mainly based on either 3D CNN \citep{ji20123d} or 2D CNN \citep{karpathy2014large}.
 3D CNN \citep{ji20123d} attempts to jointly extract the spatio-temporal features by expanding the 2D convolution kernel to the temporal dimension, while this expansion suffers from high computational cost.
 To alleviate this side effect, subsequent works, such as P3D \citep{qiu2017learning} and R(2+1)D \citep{tran2018closer}, improve the efficiency by replacing 3D convolution kernels with pseudo 3D kernels.
 As for 2D CNN, due to the lack of temporal features, early 2D-based methods \citep{simonyan2014twostream} usually require additional hand-crafted features as input (e.g. optical flow) to represent the temporal information.
 More recent methods attempt to model the temporal information in a learnable manner.
 For example, TSN \citep{wang2016temporal} proposed to extract more abundant temporal information by utilizing a sparse temporal sampling strategy.
 SlowFast networks \citep{feichtenhofer2019slowfast} proposed to utilize dual pathways with slow or high temporal resolutions to extract spatial or temporal features, respectively.

-The outstanding performance of fully supervised methods mainly relies on large-scale labeled datasets, whose annotations are resource-expensive.
+The outstanding performances of fully supervised methods mainly relies on large-scale labeled datasets, whose annotations are resource-expensive.
 Moreover, networks trained in the fully-supervised manner suffer from poor transferability and generalization.
 To increase the efficiency and generalization of extracted features, some works proposed to utilize semi-supervised approaches, such as self-supervised learning \citep{fernando2017self,xu2019self,yao2020video,wang2020self} and Unsupervised Domain Adaptation (UDA) \citep{pan2020adversarial,munro2020multi,choi2020shuffle,xu2021partial}.

 Self-supervised learning is designed to extract effective video representation from unlabeled data.
 The core of self-supervised learning is to design a pretext task to generate supervision signals through the characteristic of videos, such as frame orders \citep{fernando2017self,xu2019self} and play rates \citep{yao2020video,wang2020self}.
 On the other hand, UDA aims to extract the transferable representation across the labeled data in the source domain and the unlabeled data in the target domain.
 Compared to image-based UDA methods \citep{ganin2015unsupervised,ganin2016domain,busto2018open}, there exists fewer works in the field of video-based UDA (VUDA). \citep{pan2020adversarial} is one of the primary works focusing on VUDA, which attempts to address the temporal misalignment by introducing a co-attention module across the temporal dimension. \citep{munro2020multi} further leverages the multi-modal input of video to tackle VUDA problem.
 SAVA \citep{choi2020shuffle} proposed an attention mechanism to attend to the discriminate clips of videos and PATAN \citep{xu2021partial} further expanded the UDA problem to a more general partial domain adaption problem.
 In this work, we structured sub-challenges by covering both fully-supervised and semi-supervised to inspire novel AR methods in poor visibility environments.